Research and Research Instruments

 People aggress and retaliate, people care and help, people cooperate and compete.
 Are we naturally good, naturally bad, neither or both?
 What are the functions of fairness, empathy, generosity, forgiveness, and gratitude?
 And what are the functions of competition, retaliation, and even hate?
 Many of these specifc issues are examined under the heading of Trust and Human Cooperation.

 My research focuses on several topics that center on trust and human cooperation, such as fairness, forgiveness, generosity, beliefs about human nature, competition, retaliation, and misunderstanding.
 We often study trust and human cooperation within the framework of social dilemmas - or conflicts between self-interest and collective interests.
-The recent literature on the psychology of social dilemmas has been recently summarized in a textbook on social dilemmas.
+The recent literature on the psychology and evolution of human cooperation has been recently summarized in a textbook on social dilemmas.
 We also have developed numerous paradigms that allows one to study trust and human cooperation, including decomposed games (Van Lange, Otten, De Bruin, & Joireman, 1997), the coin task (Van Lange et al., 2002), the parcel delivery paradigm (Klapwijk & Van Lange, 2009), the dice-rolling task (Vuolevi & Van Lange, 2010), and the somi task to assess social mindfulness (Van Doesum, Van Lange, & Van Lange, 2013).
 Based on a strong interest in trust and human cooperation, and years of research we have also developed tentative - or less tentative - conclusions about the trusting and cooperative nature of humankind, as well as the ways in which trust and human cooperation can be promoted.
 Some of these conclusions or beliefs are summarized below.

 Self-interest is overestimated inside and outside of science